rickosborne/cascades/md/33-5-7-granted.md

 The answer felt right.
 The tuxedo pants would keep it hidden, but the flares at the ankles would make it easy to get to when needed.
 When she convulsed I knew I had her.
-The Harolds kept their holds and I moved to work around the strap across her shins.
+The Harolds kept their holds, and I moved to work around the strap across her shins.

 Working the black fabric up each leg without loosening the strap, I found it.
 Stretchy black nylon wrapped around her right leg, above her ankle and below her knee.